Frankenmuth, Michigan: Economy

 Tourism and farming drive the local economy.
-Frankenmuth also attracts tourists with festivals and other events throughout the year.
+Local festivals and other events are held to attract visitors throughout the year.

 In addition to tourism, a significant number of residents in and around the community work in agriculture.

-In late 2022, it was announced that the Bavarian Inn Lodge would break ground on a $80 million, 140,000 square foot expansion of the resort, with the water park becoming the largest indoor park in Michigan and the 4th largest in the world.
+In late 2022, it was announced that the Bavarian Inn Lodge would break ground on an $80 million, 140,000 square foot expansion of the resort, with the water park becoming the largest indoor park in Michigan and the 4th largest in the world.

 Architecture

 The strong influence of Franconian-style architecture can be found in most areas of the city.
-Most buildings in the commercial district, as well as many homes, feature stylistic interpretations of the timber-framed buildings found in the Franconia region of Germany.
-This style is marked by the use of timbers in "square" and "X" patterns on the outside of buildings, as well as the use of "X" patterns on windows, doors, and other building features.
+Most buildings in the commercial district, as well as many homes, feature stylistic interpretations of the timber-framed buildings found in the Franconia region of Germany, which include timbers placed in "square" and "X" patterns on the outside of buildings, as well as the use of "X" patterns on windows, doors, and other building features.